MohammadIqbalAD/UsingPythonLambdas/README.md

 1. Go to the **Test** tab.
 2. Create a new test event.
 3. Click **Test**.
-4. Confirm a successful response.
+4. Confirm a successful expected response.

-### Step 10: Verify Data in DynamoDB

-Return to the **DynamoDB** console, select your table, and click **Explore table items** to confirm the Lambda successfully interacted with the table.

----

 ## Core Task: Extending the Function